-- Find the coin and take a photo. - ▶ What is Justinian I wearing on his head?
-What is he holding in his hand? - Find the glass object (exagium) next to the coin and take a photo. - Find the small scale used for weighing coins and take a photo. - ► Can you describe how it works?
+- Find the coin on the right of the gallery and take a photo. - ▶ What is Justinian I wearing on his head?
+What is he holding in his hand? - ▶ Find the glass object (exagium) next to the coin and take a photo. - Find the small scale used for weighing coins and take a photo. - ► Can you describe how it works?

-Gallery 3 - From the Elysian fields to the Christian paradise
+Gallery 3 - From the Elysian Fields to the Christian Paradise